nirvanasupermind/tachyon/REFERENCE.md

 The nil type represents the absence of a useful value, and has one single value, which can be created using the literal `nil`.

 ## 3.2 Numbers
 The number type represents a double-precision (64-bit) floating-point number.
-Numbers can be created using a numeric literal, which can be either a decimal number such as `64.5` or a scientific notation number such as `6.45e1`.
+Numbers can be created using a numeric literal, which can be either a decimal number such as `64.5` or a scientific notation number such as `6.45e+1`.

 ## 3.3 Booleans
 The boolean type has two values, created using the literals `false` and `true`, which represent the two truth values of logic.

 ## 3.4 Characters
-The character type represents a 1-byte text character.
+The character type represents a single character in text.
+Note that characters in Eris correspond to bytes rather than Unicode characters, in order to be compatible with C++.
+Literal characters are delimited by single quotess such a. `Z`'.

 ## 3.5 Objects
+The object type represents a map of keys to values that can be inherited from using a prototype-based object model.
+The key-value pairs contained inside an object are known as properties.
+Objects can inherit properties directly from other objects through their `proto` property.
+Objects can be created using JSON-like literals where keys and values are separated by a colon such as `{a; 2, b: 3}`.
+There is no root of the object hierarchy in Eris and some objects can have no prototype.

 ## 3.5.1 Strings
 ## 3.5.2 Vectors
 ## 3.5.3 Functions